What does WAM stand for?

 Theatre is a force for good in the world.
 Storytelling is an impactful way to gain new perspectives.

 Some years ago a group of enthusiastic runners put together the notion that they could run and raise money for important causes at the same time.
 Now we take it for granted that a runner may be running for the Cure.
 WAM Theatre wants to do the same with theatre.

 Does WAM Theatre pay the people who work on their productions?

 Yes, WAM Theatre provides payment to the professional theatre artists who work with us.
 Creating work for our fellow professional theatre artists is part of our goal as a professional theatre.
 Currently, members of the professional actors’s union, Equity, work with WAM Theatre under a Small Professional Theatre Contract.
 WAM also pays the non-union actors who work with us on our productions.

 Is my donation tax-deductible?

 Yes.
 WAM Theatre, Inc., is a 501(c)(3) not-for-profit corporation, therefore, all your donations to WAM Theatre are tax-deductible.

 How do I receive my tax receipt?

-We mail everyone a tax receipt who donates by cash or check a tax receipt.
-If you donate online, you will receipt an email confirmation letter that will serve as your tax receipt.
+We mail everyone a tax receipt who donates by cash or check.
+If you donate online, you will receive an email confirmation letter that will serve as your tax receipt.